Bitterroot Outfitters

 We will ride into camp on horseback, once in camp you will be on foot.
 If you NEED horses, arrangements can be made ahead of time for guided hunts only.

-Do I need a rangefinder or spotting scope?
+Do I need a rangefinder or binoculars ?

 Your guide will have necessary items; however you may bring yours as well.